 Peanut Butter Protein Bars

-These homemade Peanut Butter Protein Bars are easy to make and naturally vegan and gluten-free!
-Each bar has 10 grams of protein and is perfect for a snack or even to have for breakfast!
+These homemade no-bake Peanut Butter Protein Bars are easy to make and naturally vegan and gluten-free!
+Each bar is packed with 11 grams of protein and tastes great!
+Grab a bar after a workout, in the afternoon when you need a pick-me-up or for a quick breakfast on the go!

 When the afternoon slump hits, there’s nothing better than having some energy balls or protein bars on hand.

-These protein bars are low card, vegan and of course homemade, so no need to buy store-bought protein bars anymore!
-(Plus homemade protein bars are much tastier.)
+These protein bars are low-carb, vegan and of course homemade, so no need to buy store-bought protein bars anymore!
+(Plus homemade protein bars are much tastier!)

 These bars are made with a base of almond flour, protein powder and rice crisps.
-If you want to make these entirely grain-free, you can leave out the rice crisps. (though they give the bars a nice little crunch!)
+If you want to make these entirely grain-free, you can leave out the rice crisps. (though they give the bars a nice little crunch that I know you’ll love!)

 Why you’ll love this recipe

-- These protein bars are easy to make and come together in just 20 minutes.
+- No-bake and ready in minutes.
+No baking needed here!
+These protein bars are made entirely in a bowl and come together in just 20 minutes.
+What could be easier?

 - Almond flour: This is the base of the bar.
 Almond flour is packed with protein and is grain-free and gluten-free which makes it perfect to use in protein bars!